Clarke Co-Sponsors Lecture on Vatican II

 Fifty years ago, Catholic bishops from around the world gathered for The Second Vatican Council.
 The renewals within the Catholic Church that followed Vatican II profoundly shaped every aspect of Church life.

-The Celebrating Vatican II: Sharing the Vision lecture series is presented by the Catholic Sisters of the Upper Mississippi River Valley, a consortium of religious orders which includes the Sisters of Charity of the Blessed Virgin Mary (BVMs), the founding order of Clarke University.
+The lecture series is presented by the Catholic Sisters of the Upper Mississippi River Valley, a consortium of religious orders which includes the Sisters of Charity of the Blessed Virgin Mary (BVMs), the founding order of Clarke University.
 These women religious in the area are providing this opportunity to hear and interact with notable Catholic theologians who are committed to continuing the work of renewal begun fifty years ago.

 Other events in the series include: